Duelling Pistol Shooting

 The other dueling event in 1906 was 20m Duelling Pistol au visé.
 In this event the shooters had ample time to make their shots.
 The gun regulations were the same as in au commandement, though the target was 19cm in diameter, with 10 rings of 1 cm diameter.
 The maximum possible score was 300 points.
-The target area for ths event was larger than for au commandement, and there was no mention of a human silhouette as a target.
+The target area for this event was larger than for au commandement, and there was no mention of a human silhouette as a target.

 The 25m Duelling Pistol au commandement was the forerunner of the Olympic Games rapid-fire pistol event.
-In 1912, there was a shooting event was held called men's 30 metre dueling pistol (later standardized by the IOC to the men's 25 metre rapid fire pistol) though in this case the competitors are are believed to have fired at a target not a coat wearing dummy.
+In 1912, a shooting event was held called men's 30 metre dueling pistol (later standardized by the IOC to the men's 25 metre rapid fire pistol) though in this case the competitors are believed to have fired at a target not a coat wearing dummy.

 Results from 1906

 - Konstantinos Skarlatos (GRE) - hits 29 score 133